dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 NOTE, running on iOS simulator offers some additional capabilities, so runtime pack for iOS includes shared as well as static library builds, like the Android use case described above.

+### WebAssembly

+By default we do not build the tracing component into the WebAssembly mono runtime.

+**TODO**: document how to select an alternate runtime pack

+If you're building the runtime from source, pass the `/p:WasmEnablePerfTracing=true` option to include support for the Diagnostic Server and EventPipe.

+Note that you will need a version of `dotnet-dsrouter` that supports WebSocket connections.

+**TODO** document how to get binaries of `dotnet-dsrouter` with WebSocket support.

+If you're building from source, build `dotnet-dsrouter` from <https://github.com/lambdageek/diagnostics/tree/wasm-server>

 ## Install diagnostic client tooling

 ```